Skip to content

 Cable Television

-Student Apartments has a contract with Comcast to provide cable television to all apartments in the East and West Villages and Medical Plaza.
+Sunnyside Apartments has a contract with Comcast to provide cable television to all apartments in the East and West Villages.
 Cable television is included in the rent and discounts are not available to residents who choose not to use the cable television service.

 Additional services or service calls requested by the resident from Comcast are the responsibility of the resident and will be billed directly to the resident by Comcast.